Greg Bowen: Other work in Berlin and central Europe

 After his relocation to Berlin and apart from his RIAS commitments, in the 80s and 90s played for numerous recording sessions appearing on records for artists such Nana Mouskouri, Manfred Krug, Udo Jürgens and James Last.
 His credits for Berlin and European produced films range from Die Blechtrommel (The Tin Drum – 1979) to Beyond The Sea (2004).
 Bowen played regularly with Peter Herbolzheimer's Rhythm Combination & Brass, appearing on albums as well as on the popular TV show Bio's Bahnhof, on which Herbolzheimer's band was a regular feature.
 More recently he has been performing with the Berlin Big Band and since 2014, he has been playing lead trumpet and recording with the Maria Baptist Jazz Orchestra.

 Honors and awards

-In 2013, Greg Bowen was made a Honorary Fellow of the Royal Welsh College for Music and Drama, Cardiff, an honor shared for instance with Dame Shirley Bassey, Quincy Jones, and Sir Tom Jones.
+In 2013, Greg Bowen was made an Honorary Fellow of the Royal Welsh College for Music and Drama, Cardiff, an honor shared for instance with Dame Shirley Bassey, Quincy Jones, and Sir Tom Jones.